Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Is it realistic to exit with profit in Pattaya as of 2026?

-The minimum holding period that typically makes exiting with profit realistic in Pattaya is around five to seven years, which gives enough time for market appreciation and rental income to offset transaction costs.
+The minimum holding period that most often makes profit realistic in Pattaya is about 5 to 7 years, because buyers need time for rent, price growth, and transaction costs to work in their favor.

 What sources have we used to write this blog article?